 - Easily combine with your existing work or study commitments

-Live-In Mentors share a house provided by us with another youth mentor and two young people.
-On some days you might teach them how to cook, how to clean, how to prepare themselves for school in the morning or encourage them to find part-time work.
+Live-In Youth Mentors share a house provided by Anglicare Victoria, together with another youth mentor and two young people.
+Live-In Youth Mentors oversee the day to day running of the household and liaise with our caseworkers to provide support and assistance to the young people.
+On some days you might teach the young people how to cook, how to clean, how to prepare themselves for school in the morning or encourage them to find part-time work.
 On other days you may need to help them get to school or sporting activities and be a strong shoulder for them to lean on.

 Our highly qualified caseworkers, educational experts, and child welfare workers are on hand to provide ongoing support.
 They will work with you to help the young people get ready for their next journey – full independence.

 This volunteer position is perfect for someone who has an interest in supporting young people, or who is training to be a youth worker or studying social work.
-The role can be easily combined with your existing study or work commitments.
+The role is very flexible and can be easily combined with your existing study or work commitments.
+Just like any teenager living at home, you are mainly needed overnight and in the evenings to provide informal supervision, safety and support to the young people living in the house.

 All applicants are required to undergo a Working with Children Check and Criminal History Check.
 You will receive ongoing training and access to specialised support services.